apollographql/apollo-client/react-docs/source/subscriptions.md

 }
 ```

-and the client will listen to `onCommentAdded` subscription and choose a selection set from it:
+and the client will listen to `onCommentAdded` subscription and request a selection set from it:

 ```js
 subscription onCommentAdded($repoFullName: String!){